 Named after Abel Tasman himself, an explorer whose name lends itself also to the Tasmanian Islands, these gorgeous waters sit on the northern tip of New Zealand’s South Island.

 The Weddell Sea has been claimed by scientists to have the clearest waters of any ocean in the world.
 Described by a historian as “the most wretched and dismal region on earth”, due to the flash freezes that caught Shackleton’s ship, its clarity is only belied by the sheer depth of the ocean below.

 Initially named the Hervey Islands by James Cook in 1773, the Cook Islands were renamed in his honour by the Russians in the 1820s.
-Here, we can clearly see the white sand beneath the surface, with the struts of the buildings acting as a depth gauge.
+Here, you can clearly see the white sand beneath the surface – it’s so very clear!

 Subscribe now for hand-picked holiday deals, inspiration and the latest travel tips, straight to your inbox.